euanndobb/student-loan-repayment-tool/README.md

 ## Student Loan Repayment Tool ##

-This tool is under development and will be designed to inform the user whether it is favourable to pay back their student loan in a bulk payment, or continue to make repayments at the automatic rate.
+This tool is under development and will be designed to inform the user whether it is favourable to overpay on their student loan, or continue to make repayments at the standard rate.

 ### Features at present: ###